tiwari-nishant/webui-vue/docs/guide/index.md

 ## Components
-The [components section](components/) is a guide to using both custom Vue components and components from the Bootstrap-Vue library.
+The [components section](components/) is a guide to using both custom Vue components and components from the Bootstrap-Vue-next library.